-Easy bean and lentil chili packed with tons of plant-based protein and fiber!
+Easy bean and black lentil chili packed with tons of plant-based protein and fiber!
 A satisfying meatless meal that’s vegan, gluten-free, and oil-free.

 Beluga Lentil Chili